How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 [{%- for item in cart.items limit:4 -%}'{{ product-id-prefix }}{{ item.variant_id }}'

-If you have a Product ID in product-id_variant-id format in your feed, replace the lines of code highlighted in yellow above with:
+If you have a Product ID in the product-id_variant-id format in your feed, replace the lines of code highlighted in yellow above with:

 '{{ product-id-prefix }}{{ product.id }}_{{ product.selected_or_first_available_variant.id }}'